 Conversely, other email services are geared more toward traditional businesses that don’t regularly communicate with customers via email.

 Instead, these businesses might be more interested in a service that helps them communicate efficiently with employees.

 Knowing what you need from your email service will help you better determine which company will best suit your email needs.

 And don’t forget about the good old fashion phone call.
 Setting up an 800 number may be something to look into.

 How Much Do I Want to Spend on Email Service?

 What your small business needs and what it wants in an email service can be two different things.
-It’s up to you or your accounting department to decide how much you should spend in this area.
+It’s up to you how you manage your accounting department internally.
+Or, if you outsource, you will still need to decide how much you should spend in this area.